getsentry/rfcs/text/0068-org-user-token-restriction.md

 - Allow organizations to require an SSO flow to authorize a user token before use.
-- Instead of a simple on/off toggle, we could create a more complex _policy_ system allowing user API tokens to be used for certain scopes within an org
+- Instead of a simple on/off toggle, we could create a more complex _policy_ system allowing user API tokens to be used for certain scopes within an org, meet required maximum lifetimes, etc.